 Here's an overview of some useful tools:

 Formatting and how you set up your document is also very important for a long piece of work like a dissertation, research project or thesis.
-These slides will help you set up your document and include headings, a table of contents and page numbers:
+Find tips and advice on our text processing guide:

 Many dissertations are structured into four key sections: